yawaramin/lightweght-static-capabilities/README.md

 - Small piece of trusted (certified) code
 - A unique type given to above trusted code so that code that typechecks is _certified_
-- Above type controls access to dynamic values
+- 'Proxy' types represent dynamic values statically (compile-time metaprogramming like C++ templates)

 # Example: reverse list